Welcome to our "EweTube" channel

 “By using sheep to graze what is Kentucky’s largest solar farm, instead of lawn mowers, we’re being more environmentally friendly and holding down maintenance costs for our customers,” said Aron Patrick, director, Research and Development.
 “What started as a research project is laying the foundation for sustainably integrating more solar generation into our portfolio, and we hope the unique way we’re managing it can be a model for solar sites around the world.”

 We are excited to share that we recently welcomed a flock of sheep to our Solar Share facility.
-The new flock consists of 49 ewes, or female sheep, and one male ram.
+The flock consists of 49 ewes, or female sheep, and one male ram.
 The sheep will be grazing on grass and hay native to the area and already on the grounds of the Solar Share site.
 The flock is being cared for through a partnership with nearby Shelby County farm.

 Watch an informational video from KET about solar and our support of environmental efforts using Shetland sheep to mow grass at the solar farm.